LukasHellanio/First_App_Fluter/README.md

-# Word Pair Generator App
+# 📱 WordPair Generator App

-A Flutter application that generates random English word pairs.
+This is a Flutter application that generates random word pairs in English or Portuguese.
 Users can like their favorite pairs and view them in a dedicated favorites page.
-The app features responsive design and a side navigation layout optimized for both mobile and larger screens (tablet/web).
+The app features a language setting to switch between English and Portuguese word generation, along with a responsive design and side navigation layout optimized for both mobile and larger screens (tablet/web).

-## ✨ Features
+## 🚀 Features

 - 🔀 Generate random word pairs
 - ❤️ Mark/unmark word pairs as favorites
-- 🗂 View a list of all favorites
+- 📂 View your list of favorite word pairs
+- 🌐 Choose between English and Portuguese word generation
-- 📱 Responsive layout using `NavigationRail`
+- 📱 Responsive layout with `NavigationRail` on larger screens
 - 🎨 Theming based on device mode
 - ✅ Accessibility-friendly with semantics support